fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ```

 ##### Simple Storage Accounting Plugin
-The Simples Storage Accounting pluging is based on the total usage time (in minutes) and in the amount of allocated storage.
+The Simple Storage Accounting pluging is based on the total usage time (in minutes) and in the amount of allocated storage.

 ```bash
 # Accounting class